AdaptSky: A DRL Based Resource Allocation Framework in NOMA-UAV Networks: A dapt S ky : Resource Allocation and Placement Framework

 \subsection{Framework Preliminaries}

-Our reinforcement learning based framework is employed based on the Q-learning method.
+Our reinforcement learning based framework is employed based on the Q learning method.
 We consider a sequential decision making setup, where the \uav~interacts with the network environment which evolves as a Markov process over discrete time steps.
 At each time step, the \uav~gets a representation of the environment state $s_\tau$, and takes an action $a_\tau$ drawn from a set of possible actions according to a certain policy $\pi$.
-The environment moves to a new state $s_{\tau+1}$, and a reward $r_\tau$ is given as a consequence.
+The \uav~moves to a new state $s_{\tau+1}$, and a reward $r_\tau$ is given as a consequence.
 The aim of the \uav, starting from a time step $\tau$, is to determine the optimal policy, which is a series of actions, that maximizes the total discounted reward given by $ \sum_{t=\tau}^{T-1} \gamma^{t-\tau} r_\tau,$ where $\gamma \in [0,1]$ is a discount factor, and $T$ is the total number of time steps.
 The point of using a discounted reward is to make the \uav~give more value to the nearest upcoming rewards.
-The Q-value of a state-action pair at time $\tau$, $Q(s_{\tau},a_{\tau})$, is the expected discounted reward obtained from taking action $a_{\tau}$ in state $s_{\tau}$.
-In the Q-learning method, a Q-table is used to store the Q-values for every state-action pair.
+The Q-value of a state-action pair $(s_{\tau},a_{\tau})$ is the expected discounted reward obtained from taking action $a_{\tau}$ in state $s_{\tau}$.
+In the Q-learning method, a Q-table is used to store the Q-values for each state-action pair $Q\left( s_\tau,a_\tau\right)$.
 The computational resources and time required for the iterative process of updating the table in a large state space makes conventional RL techniques inefficient for solving many optimization problems.
 DRL methods, nevertheless, like deep Q-learning (DQL) are emerging to handle environments represented by large and even continuous state space~\cite{deepmind2013}.
-In DRL, DNNs are used to approximate the optimal Q-value for a state-action pair observed at $\tau$, $Q^{\ast }\left( s_{\tau},a_{\tau}\right)$, which is given by Bellman equation as
+In DRL, DNNs are used to approximate the optimal Q-value for a state-action pair observed at $\tau$, $Q^{\ast }\left( s_{\tau},a_{\tau}\right)$, which is given by Bellman equation as $Q^{\ast }\left( s_{\tau+1},a_{\tau+1}\right)$ is the optimal Q-value for the next state-action pair ($s_{\tau+1},a_{\tau+1}$).
+The policy DNN in DQL updates its parameters $\theta$ every time step $\tau$ with the objective of finding the optimal policy $\pi^{\ast }=\argmax_a Q^{\ast }\left( s_{\tau},a_{\tau}\right)$.
+This is implemented by minimizing the loss $L(\theta)$, determined by comparing the outputs of the policy network $Q\left( s_{\tau},a_{\tau}\right)$ and target network, $r_\tau+\gamma Q^\prime \left( s_{\tau},a_{\tau}\right)$ and given by The target network, which improves stability of the DQL, has parameters $\theta^{\prime}$ which are cloned with the policy network parameter periodically.
+To improve the DRL stability even further, DRL randomly, at each time step, samples a mini-batch from an experience replay buffer that stores $s_\tau, a_\tau, s_{\tau+1}$ and $ r_{\tau} $ to calculate the loss and updates the policy network parameters.